-U.S. West Texas Intermediate and international-benchmark Brent crude oil futures are trading lower on Tuesday amid concerns that a surge in new coronavirus cases, especially in the United States and Australia, may delay the economic recovery and hamper any recovery in fuel demand.
+U.S. West Texas Intermediate and international-benchmark Brent crude oil futures are edging lower late in the session on Thursday as concerns about renewed coronavirus lockdowns in the United States outweighed signs of a recovery in U.S. fuel demand.

 This article was originally posted on FX Empire

 More From FXEMPIRE: